oconnor663/bao/README.md

 `bao` (pronounced "bough") is a general purpose tree hash for files.
 Tree hashes have two big benefits over regular serial hashes:

-- **Parallelism.** A regular hash can only occupy one CPU core, but a tree hash with enough input can spread the work over any number of cores.
+- **Parallelism.** Regular hashes are single threaded, but a tree hash with enough input can split the work over any number of threads.
+That makes `bao hash` many times faster than similar commands like `md5sum`.
-- **Streaming verification.** The only way to verify that a regular file matches a hash is to download the entire file.
-A tree hash makes it efficient to stream verified bytes out of a file, or to consume arbitrary pieces of a file BitTorrent-style.
+- **Streaming.** To verify a regular hash, you need to hash the whole input over again, but a tree hash can verify small sections of input by themselves.
+Given the input hash, `bao decode` can stream verified bytes from an encoded version of the input file. `bao slice` can extract sections of that encoded file, which can be verified independently using the same hash.

 `bao hash` is quite fast.
 The underlying hash function is BLAKE2b, with an AVX2 implementation provided by